-8. Peer on Peer Abuse
+8. Child on Child Abuse

-Safeguarding issues can manifest themselves via peer on peer abuse.
+Safeguarding issues can manifest themselves via child on child abuse.
 This includes, but is not limited to:

-- bullying (including cyber-bullying); - physical abuse such as hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm; - sexual violence and sexual harassment (see below); - sexting (also known as youth produced sexual imagery); - initiation / hazing type violence and rituals. - Up-skirting - Abuse in intimate relationships
+- bullying (including cyber-bullying);

+- physical abuse such as hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm;

+- sexual violence and sexual harassment (see below);

+- Sharing nudes and semi nudes;

+- initiation / hazing type violence and rituals.

+- Up-skirting

+- Abuse in intimate relationships

+All child on child abuse is unacceptable and will be taken seriously whether the allegation is from inside or outside the school or online.
+Any concerns that staff, parents or children have must be reported to the DSL.
+All staff are informed that they must challenge all abusive behaviours.
+The School takes steps to minimise the risk of all types of child on child abuse and recognises that even if there are reported cases of child on child abuse, such abuse may still be taking place and is merely not being reported.

-All peer on peer abuse is unacceptable and will be taken seriously.
-The School takes steps to minimise the risk of all types of peer-on-peer abuse.
-The School has robust anti-bullying procedures in place (see the School's Tackling bullying policy) and pupils are taught at all stages of the School about acceptable behaviour and how to keep themselves safe.
+The School has robust anti-bullying procedures in place (see the School's Tackling Bullying policy) and pupils are taught at all stages of the School about what is unacceptable behaviour and how to keep themselves safe.
+Staff are trained in listening skills and there are two trained counsellors on the school site.
+Posters are displayed around the school reminding pupils of where they can go to for help.